top of page

 4 Things You Should AVOID Doing on Social Media if You Are Laid Off

 The layoffs in the tech sector and many other companies in different sectors were unprecedented.
-The massive layoffs in 2022-2023 shook the rock-solid confidence the tech employees had in the companies they worked for.
+The massive layoffs in 2022-2023 and then in 2024 have shaken up the rock-solid confidence the tech employees had in the companies they worked for.
 Whether Google or Microsoft, Meta or Amazon, the big names which were hailed as the best companies to work for in the tech sector provided everything an employee can dream of.
 When the times were favoring, tech employees loved everything about their job – the pay, the place of work, the perks, the bonuses, the brand and everything that companies were showering on them to retain talent.

 It is natural – things do not always remain the same.
 Layoffs in the corporate sector have filled up the layoff trackers and kept offboarding teams busy.
 Job cuts in the tech sector have crushed the dreams of many, and they are finding it difficult to believe what happened to them.
 When companies you work for have been regarded as the biggest job security providers and a big family working for the welfare of its employees for years, the shock from a sudden layoff is not a feeling that easily sinks in.